Pauline

 BIBLIOGRAPHY

-April FitzLyon, The Price of Genius:
+April FitzLyon, The Price

 A Biography of Pauline Viardot